Density and non-density of $C^\infty_c \hookrightarrow W^{k,p}$ on complete manifolds with curvature bounds: Introduction

 \begin{remark} \emph{The curvature of the example in \cite{V-counter} decays to $-\infty$ as $-r(x)^4$, and it seems difficult to refine the construction to make it decay at rate $-r(x)^{\alpha}$ for $\alpha$ close enough to $2$.
 Therefore, at present, there is a gap between the curvature decays in Theorem \ref{thm 2nd order} and in \cite{V-counter}.
-We anticipate that it would be interesting to produce a counterexample to Theorem \ref{thm 2nd order} in the range $p \in (2,n]$ under the validity of \eqref{ipo_ricci_2nd}, or in the range $p \in [1, n]$ when \eqref{ipo_ricci_2nd} barely fails.
-A counterexample for $p>n$ will be given below. } \end{remark}
+We anticipate that it would be interesting to produce a counterexample to Theorem \ref{thm 2nd order} in the range $p \in [1, 2]$ when \eqref{ipo_ricci_2nd} barely fails.
+A counterexample for $p>2$ will be given below. } \end{remark}